Royal Air Force in World War II: Warfare

-The combat tactics for the fighters in the period up to 1939 were essentially just an extension of the practice maneuvers.
-Known as “Fighting Area Attacks” (FAA), these maneuvers were numbered in different variations to suit each anticipated combat situation.
+The combat tactics for the fighters in the period up to 1939 were essentially just an extension of the practice manoeuvres.
+Known as “Fighting Area Attacks” (FAA), these manoeuvres were numbered in different variations to suit each anticipated combat situation.
 All were based on the concept of the neat, tidy and tight chain formation (Vic formation) of three fighters.

 In the Battle of Britain, the Royal Air Force developed a number of defensive tactics to effectively repel the attacks of the German Luftwaffe.
-One of the key strategies was the so-called Dowding System, an integrated air defense system developed by Air Chief Marshal Hugh Dowding.
+One of the key strategies was the so-called Dowding System, an integrated air defence system developed by Air Chief Marshal Hugh Dowding.
 It combined a network of radar installations, observation posts and a central command structure to detect attacks at an early stage and deploy interceptors in a targeted manner.
 The radar installations along the British coast, known as Chain Home, made it possible to locate enemy aircraft at a great distance.
 This information was forwarded to the Fighter Command Center at Bentley Priory, where it was evaluated and passed on to the fighter squadrons.
 The system was supplemented by ground-based observation posts that reported enemy aircraft movements at low altitudes.

 The RAF deployed its fighters in small, flexible squadrons that could react quickly to enemy formations.
 The aircraft were staggered at different altitudes to effectively engage both bombers and escort fighters.
 Another important element was the introduction of the “finger-four” formation, in which four aircraft flew in a loose formation.
 This tactic provided pilots with better visibility and allowed for mutual cover and greater freedom of movement in aerial combat.
-The RAF's fighter aircraft, particularly the Spitfire and Hurricane, had specialized roles: The more maneuverable Spitfires focused on fighting the German Messerschmitt Bf 109 fighters, while the more stable Hurricanes targeted the slower-flying German bombers.
+The RAF's fighter aircraft, particularly the Spitfire and Hurricane, had specialized roles: The more manoeuvrable Spitfires focused on fighting the German Messerschmitt Bf 109 fighters, while the more stable Hurricanes targeted the slower-flying German bombers.
 To maintain pilot readiness, the RAF employed a rotation system in which exhausted pilots were regularly replaced by fresh forces.
 This ensured that pilots were not overworked and that squadron strength was maintained in the long term.

-The tactics employed by Bomber Command squadrons during the Second World War can be broadly divided into three areas: those used to find and mark the target (the Pathfinders), those involving the use of electronic and radar equipment to confuse and destroy enemy defenses (100 Group), and those employed by individual bomber aircraft to find their way to and from the target and evade enemy defenses.
+The tactics employed by Bomber Command squadrons during the Second World War can be broadly divided into three areas: those used to find and mark the target (the Pathfinders), those involving the use of electronic and radar equipment to confuse and destroy enemy defences (100 Group), and those employed by individual bomber aircraft to find their way to and from the target and evade enemy defences.
 Due to poor navigation and bombing accuracy in the early years of the war, senior Bomber Command commanders had concluded that special squadrons were required to carry out bombing raids.